minyuanyang-life/minyuanyang-life/README.md

 I'm a first-year student at CUHK-Shenzhen who enjoys building practical things with code.

-💻 Interested in programming, student projects, and AI-assisted development
+💻 Interested in programming, AI, and practical projects
-🛠️ I like working on small websites, experimental game projects, and useful tools
+🛠️ Building small websites, game experiments, and useful tools
-🌱 Currently exploring web development, AI workflows, and project prototyping
+🌱 Exploring web development and AI workflows
-✨ I value independent learning, clear logic, and turning ideas into real outputs
+✨ Learning through building, debugging, and iteration